vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </div>

 Throughout the nearest neighbor search examples a pre-generated query vector embedding is used.
-The query encoding is obtained using the following python snippet:
+The query encoding is obtained using the following snippet:

 <pre>
 {% highlight python%}